Azure/azure-sdk/docs/cpp/implementation.md

 ### Files

-{% include requirement/MUST id="cpp-style-filenaming" %} name all files as lowercase, prefixed by the service short name; separate words with underscores, and end with the appropriate extension (`.c` or `.h`).
+{% include requirement/MUST id="cpp-style-filenaming" %} name all files as lowercase, prefixed by the service short name; separate words with underscores, and end with the appropriate extension (`.c`, `.cpp`, or `.h`).
 For example, `iot_credential.c` is valid, while `IoTCredential.cl` is not.

 {% include requirement/MUST id="cpp-style-publicapi-hdr" %} identify the file containing the public API with `<svcname>_<objname>_api.h`.
 For example, `iot_credential_api.h`.

 {% include requirement/MUST id="cpp-style-privateapi-hdr" %} place an include file that is not part of the public API in an `internal` directory.
-Do no include the service short name.
+Do not include the service short name.
 For example, `internal/credential.h`.

 {% include requirement/MUST id="cpp-style-filenames" %} use characters in the range `[a-z0-9_]` for the name portion (before the file extension).
 No other characters are permitted.

 Filenames should be concise, but convey what role the file plays within the library.

+> TODO: What about pragma once?

 {% include requirement/MUST id="cpp-style-headerguards" %} use header file guards:

-{% highlight c %}
+{% highlight cpp %}
 #ifndef IOT_CLIENT_H
 #define IOT_CLIENT_H